 Reading screenshot…

 Lekker Check is a helper, not a replacement for common sense.
-With Enhanced on, your message is sent for a deeper server-side analysis.
+Your message is sent for analysis to help improve our detection.
 Always double-check with the real company on their official number before clicking links or sending money.

 How it works